 We also provided salesmen wallet sized guide booklets that lists the top 5 things that they should keep in mind when interacting with Millennials.
 A car salesman is the at the front line of converting sales and are vital to the success of this campaign.

-We also found there was miscommunication among dealerships, service centers, and corporate office so we created an internal facing social network that the network of Audi parts can stay connected on what is going on in the Audi Nation.
+We also found there was miscommunication among dealerships, service centers, and corporate office so we created an internal facing social network that the network of Audi parts can stay connected to about what is happening in the Audi Nation.

 For our efforts we won the Audi client pitch and were invited by the Audi USA CMO, Scott Keogh, to present our recommendations at the Audi USA Headquarters in Herndon, Virginia.